-This undoubtedly one of the most lucrative agribusiness venture in Kenya.
+This is undoubtedly one of the most lucrative agribusiness ventures in Kenya.
 This is ideally because Kenyans consume vegetables on a daily basis.
 The demand for vegetables keeps on growing each and every day.
 Some of the vegetables you can grow and commercialise include onions, tomatoes, cabbages, spinach, kale and traditional vegetables such as managu.
 Markets for vegetables are readily available.
 You can directly supply to homesteads, institutions or sell in open-air markets.

 2. Pig Farming

 Pigs generally reproduce and grow fast.
 All you need to do is to choose the best breeds which will earn you profits within a short period of time.
 Pigs are largely used for pork production in Kenya.
 Therefore it is advisable that you select the best breeds that grow fast to earn you profits within a short period.

 It is somehow a tricky venture to count on as it requires time and great marketing skills to pick up.
 This is a venture that can earn you a good amount of cash as animals cannot survive without basic feeds such as marsh.
 This venture is more profitable if you have your own raw materials.

 The demand for fish in Kenya never dwindles.
 You can capitalise on this opportunity by venturing into fish farming.
 All you need to start off is a constant supply of water for the ponds and fish feeds.
 Some of the best breeds of fish to rear include Tilapia, Catfish and Nile perch.

 This is another lucrative agribusiness venture in Kenya.
 Mushrooms (organic mushrooms) have high demand, especially in high-end restaurants and domestic households.
 Mushrooms take a period of fewer than two months to mature and be ready for the markets.
 With a capital of just Kshs.
 50,000 you are good to start off.